scraft-official/skScraft/README.md

 # skScraft - BungeeCord syntaxes for Skript
 skScraft - Easy to use BungeeCord syntaxes for Skript.
 With config to edit default messages (ex.
-Defalut message when stopping proxy server).
+Default message when stopping proxy server).

 **Versions Supported**: 1.9, 1.10, 1.11, 1.12, 1.13, **(1.14, 1.15, 1.16 follow INSTALLATION [MC 1.14-1.16])**
 # INSTALLATION